Appearance

 }) => {

-await refreshAuthCookie.execute();
+await refreshAuthCookie();

 - Request blueprints obtaining or refreshing cookies, must include the

-middleware, setting{ credentials: "include" }
+credentials()middleware, setting{ credentials: "include" }under the hood:

 const refreshAuthCookie = mutation(